hao-to/AWS_grocery_v2/README.md

 # GroceryMate – Cloud Journey Edition 🛒☁️

-Welcome to my humble fork of the GroceryMate app – originally developed by my AWS Cloud tutor and mentor at Masterschool's Software Engineering bootcamp.
+Welcome to my humble fork of the GroceryMate app – originally developed by my AWS Cloud tutor and mentor originally developed by my AWS Cloud tutor and mentor [@AlejandroRomanIbanez](https://github.com/AlejandroRomanIbanez) at Masterschool's Software Engineering bootcamp.
 So, this repo is not the original masterpiece, but a chronicle of my hands-on journey through various AWS topics, one weekly task at a time.

 ## 🧭 Table of Contents